 What’s important to you from a product assortment perspective?

 The customer.
 The customer is very important and is the focus of product assortment decisions for my team.
-We want our customers to feel empowered and allow them to choose from a variety of products to create a custom hair care regimen that will satisfy all hair types and need states.
+We want our customers to feel empowered and allow them to choose from a variety of products to create a custom hair care regimen that will satisfy all hair types and needs.